 1. Shoot More Video

-People consume more video online than any other medium, and that’s even more true for younger folks in the Millenial and Gen Z demographics (many of whom are older than you might think).
+People consume more video online than any other medium, and that’s even more true for younger folks in the Millenial and Gen Z demographics (many of whom are older than you might think: the eldest Millennials are pushing 40 years old).

-If content is king when it comes to marketing, and we strongly believe it is, then video is the king of content.
+If content is king when it comes to marketing—and we know that it is—then video is the king of content.
 Video has a low commitment-to-entertainment ratio, if you will.
-A 30-second video can say as much as a 500-word blog post and look better doing it.
+A short video can say just as much as a lengthy blog post and look better doing it.
 And believe us, because we love the written word, but it just doesn’t always have the same impact as a well done video.

 Get in touch with your inner filmmaker and try these ideas out: